-Performance Target Result Secure the financial future of Tasman Bays Heritage Trust by fixing and repaying the interest bearing debt of the Trust and by maintaining the debt repayment program agreed with the Councils. st successfully reduced and a repayment schedule is no Resolve the issues identified in the Detailed Engineering Evaluation of the research facility building at Isel Park to ensure the Collections are protected and that public have access to the research material.
+Performance Target Result Secure the financial future of Tasman Bays Heritage Trust by fixing and repaying the interest bearing debt of the Trust and by maintaining the debt repayment program agreed with the Councils.
+Achieved.
+The Interest bearing debt continues to be successfully reduced and a repayment schedule is now in place with both stakeholder Councils.
+Resolve the issues identified in the Detailed Engineering Evaluation of the research facility building at Isel Park to ensure the Collections are protected and that public have access to the research material.
 Achieved.
 The work to strengthen the building, improve the security and egress issues was undertaken this year and has been financed completely within existing resources.
 To ensure that objectives are achieved within budget Achieved.
 Monthly reporting and forecasting is presented at each monthly board meeting.
 To ensure the Asset Register is maintained and that an appropriate asset management plan is put in place Achieved and ongoing.
 The Asset Register is maintained by the Financial Services Officer.
 Collection assets are added at current market value as appropriate.
 Use the visitor survey as a means of ascertaining levels of visitor satisfaction with services, exhibitions and programmes (target 80% or better rate their experience as 8,9,10 on a 10 point scale) and the success of campaigns to attract repeat visits from the regional population.
 Report six monthly and compare annually with data obtained by NCC surveys.
 Achieved and ongoing.
 A full report based on 500 surveys completed in the last year has been presented to the Board and a review on the survey format has been completed to align with Museums Aotearoa standard.